Don Post

-Don Post Sr. (March 14, 1902 – November 17, 1979) was an American mask maker and prop fabricator.
+Donald Post Sr. (March 14, 1902 – November 17, 1979) was an American mask maker and prop fabricator.
 In 1938, he founded the Halloween mask company Don Post Studios, creating the first commercially sold full over-the-head latex rubber masks.

 Career

 Born in 1902, Post founded Don Post Studios in 1938 in Chicago, Illinois, initially producing masks for films and stage productions, as well as simple face masks.
 The Studio later moved to California.
 In 1963, the studio became an official licensee of Universal Studios for a new line of Universal Monsters Characters masks, the "Universal Horrors".
-In 1965, Post released a more deluxe version of the line, now featuring more lifelike faces (sculpted by sculptress Pat Newman) and hand-laid hair instead of the previously used sculpted hair.
-The 1965 creations were dubbed the "Calendar Masks," because of the faces appearing on the 1966 Monster Calendar and they accelerated the studio's popularity and love for monsters which still persists to this day.
-In 1967, the Studio (including master make-up artist John Chambers) sculpted a 7'5" King Kong statue, that was the biggest "Monster" statue made for a Wax Museum.
+In 1965, Post released a deluxe version of the line, with more lifelike faces by man sculpture Pat Newman, and hand-laid hair instead of the previously used sculpted hair.
+The 1965 creations were dubbed the "Calendar Masks" after the 1966 Monster Calendar on which they appeared.
+This increased the studio's popularity.

+Their mask of actor and wrestler Tor Johnson became their best-selling mask of all time, starting in 1966 and ending in 1994.

+In 1967, the Studio (including master make-up artist John Chambers) sculpted a 7'5" King Kong statue, that was the biggest monster statue made for a Wax Museum.
 The finished latex armature casting was then purchased by the Hollywood Wax Museum in Niagara Falls, where it remains to this day.

-In 1975, the studio released their Star Wars mask line, made of heavy vinyl.
-Their mask of actor and wrestler Tor Johnson became their best-selling mask of all time, starting in 1966 and ending in 1994.
-In 1975, Don Post Studios released its Star Trek line, consisting of the Captain Kirk and "Spock" masks deriving from the actors' lifecasts, as well as the 'Mugato', 'Gorn' and 'Salt Vampire' masks.
-A Don Post Captain Kirk mask, purchased in 1978, was later modified and used by producers in the 1978 slasher film Halloween.
+In 1978, the studio released a Star Wars mask line, made of heavy vinyl.

+Earlier in 1975, Don Post Studios released a Star Trek line, consisting of Captain Kirk and Spock masks derived from the actors' life casts, as well as ones representing a mugato, a Gorn and the salt vampire.
+The Kirk mask, was purchased and modified for the mask of the murderer Michael Myers in the 1978 slasher film Halloween.
 In 1982, the studio created masks for the third Halloween film, Halloween III: Season of the Witch.